 Total Ear Canal Ablation and Lateral Bulla Osteotomy (TECA-LBO) Surgery

 It is a sad fact that not all cases of otitis can be dealt with medically.
-Otitis can be a very painful and debilitating condition and if it cannot be resolved by treating and reversing the primary and perpetuating factors, we have a moral duty to do whatever is needed to end the animal’s discomfort.
+Otitis can be a very painful and debilitating condition and if it cannot be resolved by treating and reversing the primary and perpetuating factors, as veterinary surgeons we should offer to do whatever is needed to end the animal’s discomfort.
 Removal all of all the diseased and painful tissues surgically is a very successful way of ending an animal’ s pain and discomfort in these situations.
 This is achieved by performing a Total Ear Canal Ablation and Bulla Osteotomy (TECA-LBO).
 The indications for a TECA-LBO are:

 - End Stage Otitis ( where there is chronic irreversible change to the ear canal which prevents resolution of the pain, discomfort, infection)

 - Intractable Otitis (where although the bulk of the ear canal is not “end stage” pathological changes in the ears of the middle ear, tympanic membranes and lower ear canal prevent complete resolution of the infection and healing of all affected tissues).

 - Tumours in the ear canal which cannot be dealt with by lateral wall resection or vertical canal ablation.